amateo-r/philosophers/README.md

 - Mis recursos compartidos son los tenedores.
 - La inicialización de mutex puede incurrir en error.
 - Los mutex deben ser destruidos.
+- They think as long as they can't eat.
+	- (Time to die - time to eat - time to sleep) = time to think.
+That's also the reason for starting tte on begin eating.